pvcraven/networking-down-under-book/source/chapter_06/chapter_06.rst

 up to the administrator of the autonomous system to decide which interior gateway protocol to use and how to route packets inside of it.

-Figure 6-4 shows a semi-fictional example of how these routing protocols come together.
+:numref:`as` shows a semi-fictional example of how these routing protocols come together.
 In the upper left is New York University.
 Their AS number is 12.
 The short name of their ASN is NYU-DOMAIN.
 (While this name is descriptive, not all short names make it easy to guess their owner.)